vlovell24/Dandy-Drinks/README.md

-## :bowtie: DANDY DRINKS :bowtie:
+## :wine_glass: DANDY DRINKS :cocktail:

 ### :eyes: About
- Dandy drinks is a desktop application that uses thecocktaildb.com api to create a fun application for anything drink related.
-Generate random drinks, search for drinks by glass type, alcohol, alcoholic/non-alcoholic, or any ingredients.
+ Dandy drinks is a desktop application that uses :tropical_drink: thecocktaildb.com api to create a fun application for anything drink related.
+Generate random drinks :beer:, search for drinks by glass type :tumbler_glass:, alcohol :beers:, alcoholic/non-alcoholic :bubble_tea:, or any ingredients. :question:

 ### :question: Why?
 I created this as a beginner lesson in accessing api's, retrieving data and making a fully